MicrosoftLearning/mslearn-fabric/Instructions/Labs/05-dataflowGen2.md

 	![Screenshot of a data destination configuration page.](./Images/dataflow-connection.png)

 7. Select **Next** and in the list of available workspaces, find your workspace and select the lakehouse you created in it at the start of this exercise.
-Then specify a new table names **sales**:
+Then specify a new table named **sales**:

 	![Screenshot of a data destination configuration page.](./Images/data-destination-target.png)